baharbiazar/San_Francisco_crime_EDA/README.md

 In this EDA, I used SF Police Department Incident Reports (2018-2020) to answer the following questions:

-- Is San Francisco becoming safer?
+- Has San Francisco become safer during the pandemic?
 - Did the pandemic affect crime rates in the city?
 - Which crimes are more frequent?
 - What is the current crime behavior?